Daoist (Taoist) Charms

 The Chinese, therefore, believe that ghosts will be scared

-Daoist magic character, meaning "dead ghost", is hung in
+away if this Daoist magic character, meaning "dead ghost",

 As mentioned above, this amulet also has a Buddhist

-is written along the rim.
-This inscription is
+inscription which is written along the rim.
+This

 To the right of the round center hole sits Laozi (Lao